andreluispy/regius/docs/hight-level.md

  - DD = Define Doubleword -> 4 bytes
  - DQ = Define Quadword -> 8 bytes
  - DT = Define Ten -> 10 bytes

+ If your var bytes value is greater var type assembly add more bytes to your variable

  example:
  ```